 Mole Coloradito

 In a category of bold sauces, mole Coloradito may be the most intensely flavored.
-Made with ancho, pasilla, cascabel chiles, black pepper, raisins, and cinnamon, this dark brown mole has a lingering heat and warmth that makes it one of our favorites for cold weather months.
+Made with ancho, pasilla, cascabel chiles, black pepper, raisins, and cinnamon, this dark brown mole has a lingering heat and warmth, making it one of our favorites for cold weather months.

 Mole Amarillo